averyanalex/quantpiler-v0/docs/index.rst

 Welcome to Quantpiler's documentation!
 ======================================

-This library was created to simplify the development of complex quantum algorithms.
+This library was created to simplify the development of complex quantum algorithms by auto-generating common circuits and compiling python functions.

 .. toctree::
    :maxdepth: 2